Choose another writer in this calendar:

 by birthday from the calendar.

-American writer whose bestseller Exodus (1958) was immediately translated into some 50 languages, among others into Finnish.
-Uris is known for his panoramic, action-filled novels which often depict determined individuals during the dramatic upheavals of modern history.
+American writer whose bestseller Exodus (1958) was immediately translated into some 50 languages, including Finnish, Swedish, Norwegian and Danish.
+Uris was known for his panoramic, action-filled novels which often depict determined individuals during the dramatic upheavals of modern history.

 "This was what I came to found.
 The conquest of loneliness was the missing link that was, one day, going to make a decent novelist out of me.
 If you are out here and cannot close off the loves and hates of all that back there in the real world, the memories will overtake you and swamp you and wilt your tenacity.
 Tenacity, stamina... close off to everything and everyone but your writing.
 That's the bloody price.
 I don't know, maybe it's some kind of ultimate selfishness.
 Maybe it's part of the killer instinct.
 Unless you can stash away and bury thoughts of your greatest love, you cannot sustain the kind of concentration that breaks most men trying to write a book over a three- or four-year period." (from Mitla Pass, 1988)

-Uris's debut novel Battle Cry (1953) was published by G.P.
+Battle Cry (1953), Uris's debut novel, was published by G.P.
 Putnam's Sons.
 The story about a battalion of Marines during World War II was received favorable from both critics and readers.
 In 1953 Uris went to Hollywood to write the screenplay of the novel.
 Subsequently he wrote an original screenplay western, Gunfight at the OK Corral (1957).
 The film depicted the defeat of the Clanton Gang by Wyatt Earp and Doc Holliday.
 It was directed by John Sturges, starring Burt Lancaster and Kirk Douglas.

 The Angry Hills (1955) was an account of the Jewish brigade from Palestine that fought with the British army in Greece in World War II.
 It received less praise than Battle Cry and Uris had difficulties getting it published.
 The spy-chase story drew on the actual experiences of Uris's uncle, who had fought as a volunteer in the campaign.
 The screenplay for Robert Aldrich's film version of The Angry Hills, starring Robert Mitchum, was written by A.I.
 Bezzerides.
 Uris had never been in Greece.
 The production company sent Uris there, when he was writing the first-draft screenplay.

 In 1956 Uris covered the Arab-Israeli fighting as a war correspondent.
-Two years later appeared Exodus, published by Doubleday & Company.
+Exodus, published by Doubleday & Company, came out two years later.
 The idea for the book evolved out of a conversation with the author and Malcolm Stuart, his agent.
 Exodus became an international publishing phenomenon, the biggest bestseller in the United States since Gone with the Wind.
 Uris had sold its film rights in advance.
 Also a musical version was produced in 1971.
+The novel was banned in the Soviet Union, which backed the Palestinians and Arab states.
+The Israeli embassy staff smuggled copies in the country.
+Eventually Exodus was officially translated into Russian.
+On a trip to the USSR in 1989 Uris was presented a samizdat translation of the book.

 Most scenes of the film were made in locations where the original events had occurred.
 The historic prison break was shot in the fortress of Acre, where it took place.
 Israeli statesman Meyer Weisgal played the part of David Ben-Gurion in exchange for $1 million for the Weizmann Institute of Science.
 Almost the only genuine Jew in the entire lineup of show folk was Preminger himself.
 "Otto, let my people go," said satirist Mort Sahl as he watched the film's 220-minute preview.
 Ernest Gold won an Academy Award for his musical score.